 Distilled White Vinegar

-Vinegar is excellent for breaking up ammonia that is common to pet urine stains.
+Vinegar is excellent for breaking up ammonia which is common to pet urine stains.
 As it breaks up the ammonia crystals in the urine, it simultaneously kills the bacteria and eliminates odor at its source.
 You will want to use distilled white vinegar rather generously when it comes to dabbing up pet urine stains from your carpet or rugs.
 It can be comparable to some of the enzymatic cleaners that are available in stores.

 Baking soda is another tool that is excellent at absorbing moisture from pet stains.
 While you should try to clean up as much of the stain on your own as possible, sprinkling baking soda on top can be a great way to absorb even more.
 The sooner you can sprinkle baking soda onto a stain, the less likely it becomes that you will have set-in stains or odors.